Germany's Bundesliga to impose mandatory brain scans for footballers | DW | 23.06.2019

 The medical experts also recommend checking young players in football academies yearly.
 According to the DFB, players younger than 13 should not practice stopping the ball with their heads for risk of head injury, and should instead train with balloons.

 Sports medicine experts have long warned of the dangers of football-related head injuries, including those sustained when jumping over opposing players to claim the ball.
 In Germany, the issue was thrown into focus after the 2014 World Cup final against Argentina in Brazil.
-During the match, then 23-year-old Christoph Kramer appeared visibly disoriented after colliding with Argentina's Ezequiel Garay (pictured above).
+During the match, then 23-year-old Christoph Kramer (pictured above) appeared visibly disoriented after colliding with Argentina's Ezequiel Garay.
 Kramer proceeded to ask the referee, twice, if the game he was taking part in was the final.
 He was then taken off the pitch and his recollection of the match remains sketchy to this day.

 A UK study published in 2017 found that professional footballers suffer increased risk of brain damage, similar to boxers or American football players.